-Due to CDC recommendations to restrict congregate dining related to the COVID-19 outbreak all HCBS participants residing in a RCF/ALF may receive an additional three (3) units of personal care dietary assistance per day.
-For those HCBS participants currently residing in an RCF/ALF who do not currently receive dietary assistance, three (3) total units of personal care dietary assistance per day shall be authorized in addition to the currently authorized care plan beginning March 13th, 2020 until either the lifting of the CDC recommendation or the end of the declared emergency, whichever is sooner.
-These additional units should be added and documented alongside other HCBS tasks on the participant's chart/normal daily documentation records utilized for personal care delivery.
-A brief note or other indication that 3 additional units of Dietary were provided to the participant with caregiver initials will suffice.
+Due to CDC recommendations to restrict congregate dining related to the COVID-19 outbreak (see link below), all HCBS participants residing in a RCF/ALF may receive an additional three (3) units of personal care dietary assistance per day.
+For those HCBS participants currently residing in an RCF/ALF who do not currently receive dietary assistance, three (3) total units of personal care dietary assistance per day shall be authorized in addition to the currently authorized care plan.

-Please do not contact the PCCP regarding this increase.
+Do not contact the PCCP regarding this increase.
 DSDS is centrally coordinating the process to authorize the additional dietary personal care units.

-For guidance regarding billing, see INFO memo 03-20-05.
-Please be aware the procedure code in the memo contains the modifier, U3 and SC.
-Billing dates may not precede March 13, 2020.
+For guidance regarding billing, see INFO memo 03-20-04.
 Do not contact the PCCP team regarding billing or authorization related to this.